astronomer/airflow-guides/guides/cross-dag-dependencies.md

 ### Dataset driven scheduling

-Airflow 2.4 introduced the concept of Datasets and data driven dependencies.
-Datasets make it possible to flag updates to any data objects from within any operator to the local Airflow environment.
-Downstream DAGs can be made dependent on an arbitrary number of Datasets to be updated.
+In Airflow 2.4+, you can use datasets to create data driven dependencies between DAGs.
+This means that DAGs which access the same data can have explicit, visible relationships, and that DAGs can be scheduled based on updates to these datasets.
+Downstream DAGs can be made dependent on an arbitrary number of datasets to be updated.

-This method is useful when a downstream DAG should only run after one or more data objects have been updated by one or more upstream DAGs, especially if those updates can be very irregular.
-Additionally you get observability into the data driven dependencies between your DAGs (see also the section 'DAG dependencies View' below).
+This method is useful when a downstream DAG should only run after one or more datasets have been updated by one or more upstream DAGs, especially if those updates can be very irregular.
+Additionally, you will have increased observability into the dependencies between your DAGs in the Airflow UI (see the 'DAG dependencies View' section).

-In the context of Dataset driven scheduling, two new terms were introduced:
+In the context of dataset driven scheduling, two new terms were introduced:

-- Producing task: A task flagging an update to a specific Dataset provided to its `outlets` parameter.
+- Producing task: A task that updates a specific dataset, defined by its `outlets` parameter.
-- Consuming DAG: A DAG that will be run as soon as a specific Dataset (or several) are flagged as updated.
+- Consuming DAG: A DAG that will run as soon as a specific dataset(s) are updated.

-Any task can be made into a producing task by providing one or more Datasets to the `outlets` parameter as shown below.
+Any task can be made into a producing task by providing one or more datasets to the `outlets` parameter as shown below.

 ```Python
 dataset1 = Dataset('s3://folder1/dataset_1.txt')